Weierstrass weight of the hyperosculating points of generalized Fermat curves: Abstract

 \section{Abstract}

-Let $(S,H)$ be a generalized Fermat curve of the type $(k,n)$ and let $F\subset S$ be the set of the fixed point by $H$.
-In this article we will show that $F$ is exactly the set of hyperosculating points of the standard embedding of $S$, and we will give an lower bound (non trivial) for the Weierstrass weight of these points.
+Let $(S,H)$ be a generalized Fermat pair of the type $(k,n)$.
+If $F\subset S$ is the set of fixed points of the non-trivial elements of the group $H$, then $F$ is exactly the set of hyperoscualting points of the standard embedding $S\hookrightarrow {\mathbb{P}}^{n}$.
+We provide an optimal lower bound (this being sharp in a dense open set of the moduli space of the generalized Fermat curves) for the Weierstrass weight of these points.